Scientists breed threatened Florida coral species in step toward reef restoration

 Species that fall victim to it have a mortality rate of 66-100 percent, making it deadlier than the better-known coral bleaching phenomenon that is typically caused by higher water temperatures associated with climate change.

-The Florida Coral Rescue Center is in part funded by the Disney Conservation Fund and Fish & Wildlife Foundation of Florida.
+The Florida Coral Rescue Center is managed by SeaWorld SEAS.N , a marine animal theme park company, and funded in part by the Disney Conservation Fund.

 Stony Coral Tissue Loss Disease represents another threat to the world's coral reefs, which already face an existential threat due to climate change.